cryptocracy/flows/README.md

 # Souq:

-For Souq to fully function the path to a Preferred server needs to be saved in its configuration, this is how you setup one.
+For Souq to fully function the path to a Preferred server needs to be saved in its configuration, this is how you setup a Preferred server for the app to sync up with.

 # Overview